SPACeR: Self-Play Anchoring with Centralized Reference Models: Human-like self-play

 \subsection{Practical Considerations of building human-like self-play}

 Here, we outline common problems in standard RL settings and the corresponding considerations for building human-like self-play.

 \textbf{Goal-reaching reward and post-goal behavior} In previous works \cite{kazemkhani2024gpudrive, reliable_simagent}, agents are typically rewarded only upon reaching their goal, and are removed from the scenario once the goal is reached.
 This formulation has two main drawbacks: (i) agents are incentivized to accelerate unnaturally in order to reach the goal as quickly as possible, and (ii) the number of active agents decreases after goals are reached, making the scenario progressively easier.
 Qualitatively, with this original formulation, if the agents are not disappeared, agents would mostly stop once reached the goal, making the scenarios unrealistic.

-To address this issue, we adopt \textit{goal-dropout} during training: agents are trained both with and without goal conditioning, while still receiving a goal-reaching reward only at the end of the episode.
-This forces agents to implicitly predict their own goals rather than relying on privileged information.
-Moreover, in our experiments we show that with the reference tokenized model, the explicit goal-reaching reward can be dropped entirely.
+To address this issue, we adopt \textit{goal-dropout}: agents are trained with and without goal conditioning while receiving a terminal goal reward.
+This reduces reliance on explicit goal inputs.
+We further show that, when anchored to a reference model, the explicit goal reward can be removed without performance loss.

 \textbf{Tokenized Action Space and policy frequency}: Contrary to previous works that utilize unicycle dynamics, we align the action space with the reference model by adopting a tokenized trajectory action space with K-disk from the data \cite{philion2024trajeglish, wu2024smart}.
 This ensures compatibility for computing likelihoods and KL divergence without online tokenization.
 Therefore, the simulation frequency and policy frequency may differ; for example, the policy can operate at 5 Hz while the simulator runs at 10 Hz.